Crack the Sky: 2010s

 The band released the single "Red Rosary" in 2016 and offered it as a free download from their website.
 This song was also included in the 2018 release, Living in Reverse.

-In 2018, it was reported that all five original members (Palumbo, Witkowski, D'Amico, Macre, and original guitarist Jim Griffiths) were planning to reunite in March for a series of shows.
-This turned out to be a prank as no such reunion occurred.
-But two new albums were released on August 24: Living in Reverse, their 17th studio album, featured all-new Palumbo penned songs while Crackology, their 18th studio album, featured rerecordings of many of the band's most beloved fan-favorite songs from their large and diverse catalog.
+Two new albums were released on August 24, 2018: Living in Reverse, their 17th studio album, featured all-new Palumbo penned songs, while Crackology, their 18th studio album, featured rerecordings of many of the band's most beloved fan-favorite songs from their large and diverse catalog.

 2020sTribes was released on January 15, 2021.
-It is the 19th studio album, featuring all-new songs as well as a new version of John Palumbo's 1985 solo track "Blowing Up Detroit".Beneath the Cracks, a compilation of deep cuts, was released on July 2, 2021.
+It is the 19th studio album, featuring new songs as well as a new version of John Palumbo's 1985 solo track "Blowing Up Detroit".Between The Cracks, a compilation of deep cuts, was released on July 2, 2021.From The Wood was released on April 6, 2023.
+It is the 20th studio album.
+Crack The Sky takes a turn with an almost all acoustic album.
+Acoustic guitars, piano, dobro, ukulele, banjo, accordion, mandolin, bass, toy piano, djembe, and drums.
+Introspective but still unique and progressive.
+Much of the inspiration coming from one of the strangest of all times in our lives with isolation, separation, anxiety, all thrust upon us by the global condition.
+Music that inspires, enflames, and reassures with twists and turns.
+John Palumbo continues to shape his vision of a world with his unique writing style.
+The guitar interplay from Rick Witkowski and Bobby Hird continues to propel the band in both new and familiar directions.

 Crack the Sky continues to perform fairly regularly, mainly in the eastern part of the United States.